andfanilo/lyon2/docs/mlops.md

 ---

-### d.
+### c.
 Connecting the FastAPI Docker container to a Mongo container

 We are going to add a MongoDB database next to our API, which is used to store JSON objects.